 Friedemann Zenke

-Computational neuroscientist, senior group leader at the FMI, and assistant professor at the University of Basel, Switzerland.
-Main interest in learning, memory, and information processing in biological spiking neural networks.
+Computational neuroscientist, senior group leader at the Friedrich Miescher Institute for Biomedical Research, and assistant professor at the University of Basel, Switzerland.
+His goal is to understand the principles of biological intelligence with a main interest in learning, memory, and information processing in biological neural networks.

 CV